← Back to Homepage

 Background

-A prior authorization is the fax-and-phone-tree detour that kicks in when a prescription isn't on the plan's preferred list: days of back-and-forth while the patient waits, often to land on a drug the plan would have covered on the first pass.
-The information needed to skip it already exists — it's sitting in the plan's own formulary — but that formulary is a PDF that changes quarterly and nobody reads at the point of care.
-FirstPassRx asks one narrow question: for this plan and this kind of prescription, what's the agent the plan already prefers, so the first script goes through clean?
-It's a reference tool, not a treatment recommender — patient-specific clinical selection and dosing stay with the prescriber.
+FirstPassRx answers one narrow question: for this plan and this kind of prescription, which agent does the formulary already prefer, so the first script goes through clean?
+A prior authorization is the fax-and-phone-tree detour that starts when a drug isn't on the preferred list — days of waiting, often to land on something the plan would have covered immediately.
+The information needed to skip it already sits in the plan's own formulary, but that formulary is a PDF that changes quarterly and nobody reads at the point of care.

 A Look Inside